Bhavneet345/HTML/README.md

-# MERN-STACK-Web-Development
+# HTML
-This repository will contain all my coursework for the skills that I am learning as a part of MERN-STACK Web Development.
+This repository will contain all my HTML coursework for the skills that I am learning as a part of MERN-STACK Web Development.
 Hope you'll like it....